behu-kea/first-semester-java/topics/04 - oop/classes.md

 figaro.name = "figaro";
 ```

-There is a better way to do this and that is through the constructor.
+There is a better way to do this using the constructor.
 Lets update the `Cat.java` class: